IsaiahHarrison2/VM-Creation/README.md

 </p>

 <h1>Creating A Virtual Machine (Microsoft Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines how to create a Virtual Machine within Microsoft Azure.<br />